cristianmirse/cristianmirse/README.md

   ---

-  <p style="font-size: 18px; color: black; width: 75%; margin: 0 auto; text-align: center;">I'm a passionate programmer who enjoys learning and exploring various technologies.
+  <p style="color: black; margin: 0 auto; text-align: center;">I'm a passionate programmer who enjoys learning and exploring various technologies.
 I love creating projects that challenge me and allow me to grow as a developer.</p>

   ### Technologies and tools I use: